sckott/scott/about.md

 #### Before the postdoc at Simon Fraser University I did my master's degree and Ph.D. training at <a href="http://eeb.rice.edu/" target="_blank">Rice University</a> in Houston, TX.
 There I studied a range of topics, including: ant-plant interactions, pollination, population and community ecology, species interaction networks, and evolutionary ecology.</p>

-#### In addition to doing science, I am involved in a number of projects.
+#### In addition to doing science, I was involved in a number of projects.
 I was the blog editor for the Journal of Ecology until December 2013.
-I just joined the <a href="http://www.dataone.org/working_groups/community-education-and-engagement" target="_blank">Community Education and Engagement Working Group at DataONE</a>.
-Last, I am helping organize iEvoBio 2014!
+I was on the <a href="http://www.dataone.org/working_groups/community-education-and-engagement" target="_blank">Community Education and Engagement Working Group at DataONE</a>, and helped organize <a href="http://ievobio.org/">iEvoBio 2014</a>!

 <hr>
 <div class="span6">